How to Track and Reduce Your Building’s Carbon Footprint

 • Even employee commutes and on-site operations (if included in broader ESG reporting)

-These emissions are usually measured in CO₂ equivalents (CO₂e) — a way to standardise all greenhouse gases into one unit, based on their warming potential.
+These emissions are usually measured in CO equivalents (COe) — a way to standardise all greenhouse gases into one unit, based on their warming potential.

 How Is It Calculated for Buildings?